Rapptz/Shinobi/README.md

 # Compiling shinobi

-`shinobi` requires any recent compiler using C++11 and variadic arguments.
+`shinobi` requires any recent compiler using C++11 and variadic templates.
 Boost.Filesystem is also required for the cross-platform file handling.
+By theory any GCC over 4.7 and Clang over 3.1 should work.
+VS2013 might work also.